bgopi23/tp/docs/UserGuide.md

 Format: `fitdelete INDEX /all`

-* Specifying the `/all` prefix more than once will simply be treated as if it was only supplied once.

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

 You must either specify a specific exercise name or the `/all` prefix, but not both together.